carlosnavarroc/carlosnavarroc.github.io/_pages/Experience.md

 This page serves as a structured professional logbook of my work across research, applied engineering, teaching, and interdisciplinary collaboration.

+It is designed as a navigable map of what I have actually built, studied, and deployed over time.

 Rather than a traditional CV, it organizes my experience around projects, problem domains, and tangible outcomes, with links to publications, tools, and selected blog entries that document the process behind the work.

 Note: Some linked blog posts are written in Spanish and capture real-time activities, reflections, and events.